Four-manifolds up to connected sum with complex projective planes: Introduction

 where $i,i'$ are the inclusions and $p,p'$ are the projections.
-In particular, $c_*[M]=0$ if and only if this extension is trivial, and hence $\pi_2(M)$ is stably isomorphic to the direct sum $\ker d_2\oplus \coker d_3$. \end{proposition}
+In particular, $c_*[M]=0$ if and only if this extension is trivial, and hence $\pi_2(M) $ is stably isomorphic to the direct sum $\ker d_2\oplus \coker d_3$. \end{proposition}

-\cref{prop:mainpri} is a generalisation of \cite[Proposition~2.4]{Ham-kreck-finite}, where the theorem was proven for oriented manifolds with finite fundamental groups.
-The fact that~$\pi_2(M)$ fits into such an extension for general groups was shown by Hambleton in~\cite{hambleton-gokova}.
-Our contribution in this direction is to identify the image of the fundamental class in general and show independence of certain choices, best formulated as follows.
+\cref{prop:mainpri2} is a generalisation of \cite[Proposition~2.4]{Ham-kreck-finite}, where the theorem was proven for oriented manifolds with finite fundamental groups.
+The fact that~$\pi_2(M) $ fits into such an extension for general groups was shown by Hambleton in~\cite{hambleton-gokova}.
+The above proposition implies the following, because $c_*[M] \in H_4(\pi;\Z^w)$ determines the $\CP$-stable diffeomorphism type by \cref{theorem:Kreck}.